BrandonKi/small_profiler/README.md

 To view the graph go to chrome://tracing click 'load' and select the generated json file.

 To turn off profiling define the macro `NO_PROFILE` before including the header file.

+To change the name/path of the output file define the 'PROFILE_OUTPUT_FILE' macro and set it to a string